chimericdream/worldofpannotia.com/src/_planes/fire.md

      * Fire-dominant.
      * Enhanced magic.
 Spells and spell-like abilities with the fire descriptor are both maximized and enlarged (as if the Maximize Spell and Enlarge Spell had been used on them, but the spells don't require higher-level slots).
 Spells and spell-like abilities that are already maximized or enlarged are unaffected by this benefit.
      * Impeded magic.
-Spells and spell-like abilities that use or create water (including spells of the Water domain and spells that summon water elementals or outsiders with the water subtype) are impeded.
+Spells and spell-like abilities that use or create water (including spells of the {% domain_link water %} domain and spells that summon water elementals or outsiders with the water subtype) are impeded.
 ---